timmo001/system-bridge-gui/README.md

 # System Bridge - GUI

-This is the GUI package for the [System Bridge](https://github.com/timmo001/system-bridge) project.
+This is the GUI application for the [System Bridge](https://github.com/timmo001/system-bridge) project.